MichaelBaker/mpl-v1/Readme.md

 ## TODO

 [ ] Warn on type contradictions at level 0.0
-[ ] Error on type contradictions and lack of proof at level 1.0 [ ] Start level 1.0
+[ ] Start level 1.0
 [ ] Give typechecker a once over and look into correctness [ ] Add type inference (for type elision at level 0.0)